gdamdam/saitan/README.md

 Remember that it takes a few hours for the timestamp to get confirmed by the Bitcoin blockchain.

+## Known Issues

+The tool for some website fails retrieving all the components like some external contents and embedded videos.

 ## License (GPLv3)

 Copyright (C) 2018 saitan developers.